Sarachek Fellowship Award Recipients

 Damien Downes

-Damien Downes is a doctoral candidate in genetics.
-His research focuses on DNA-binding proteins that are involved in regulating genes for the uptake and metabolism of nitrogen from the environment, as nitrogen is essential for fungal growth.
+Damien Downes research focuses on DNA-binding proteins that are involved in regulating genes for the uptake and metabolism of nitrogen from the environment, as nitrogen is essential for fungal growth.
 Fungal plant pathogens pose a major threat to world food supplies, causing billions of dollars in crop losses annually, with $4 billion in North America alone.
 Therefore, understanding the mechanisms used by fungi to infect plants is critical for global food security.
 To cause disease, plant pathogens must adapt to changing environmental conditions.
 Understanding the mechanisms underlying gene regulation will help combat the ways in which pathogens infect their hosts and cause disease.
 Downes uses the molecular genetic model research organism Aspergillus nidulans, a close relative of several plant and animal pathogens, to investigate the mechanisms that fungi use to regulate gene expression.
 The results obtained from his research will lead to a clearer picture of transcriptional regulatory mechanisms in fungi and lay a foundation for future work in fungal pathogens of animals and plants.

 Downes received his bachelor's degree with honours at the University of Melbourne.
 He will graduate with his doctorate in May 2015 with a 4.0 GPA.
 Dr. Richard Todd, assistant professor in plant pathology, is Downes' major professor.
 Downes was a recipient of a Sarachek Scientific Travel Award in 2014.